dw0nji/Propeco_assignment/README.md

 I didn't see it being necessary adding a server-side since I wasn't working with sensitive data however if I were to do it again, I'd add more security.
 However this doesn't mean I can't do it, last semester I added a secure server-side to my web project using ajax which got me a mark of 91%.
+If I had more time I would present all the data provided, I'd also work more on the GUI.

 # Instructions